 U.S.-SAUDI ARABIA RELATIONS

 The United States and Saudi Arabia established full diplomatic relations in 1940.
 Saudi Arabia's unique role in the Arab and Islamic worlds, its possession of the world's largest reserves of oil, and its strategic location make its friendship important to the United States.
-The two countries share common concerns and consult closely on regional security, oil exports and imports, and sustainable development, including issues such as the Middle East peace process and shared interests in the Persian Gulf.
-Saudi Arabia is a strong partner in counterterrorism efforts, providing military, diplomatic, and financial cooperation.
+The United States and Saudi Arabia share common concerns and consult closely on wide range of regional and global issues.
+As the region is going through a period of great transformation, the United States appreciates Saudi Arabia’s leadership in working toward a peaceful and prosperous future for the region.
+Saudi Arabia is also a strong partner in regional security and counterterrorism efforts, providing military, diplomatic, and financial cooperation.
 It works closely with U.S. law enforcement to safeguard both countries' national security interests.

 U.S. Assistance to Saudi Arabia

-The United States and Saudi Arabia have a longstanding security relationship.
+The United States and Saudi Arabia have a longstanding security relationship and have cooperated closely on this front for nearly 60 years.
 The U.S. Army Corps of Engineers plays a role in military and civilian construction activities in Saudi Arabia.
 Three security assistance organizations are funded through the U.S. Foreign Military Sales program: to provide training and support in the use of weapons and other security-related services to the Saudi armed forces; to assist in the modernization of the Saudi Arabian National Guard; and to train and equip a Facility Security Force, part of the Ministry of Interior.
 The United States has sold Saudi Arabia military aircraft, air defense weaponry, armored vehicles, and other equipment.

 Bilateral Economic Relations

-The United States is Saudi Arabia's largest trading partner, and Saudi Arabia is one of the largest U.S. export markets in the Middle East.
+The United States and Saudi Arabia enjoy a strong economic relationship, as the United States is Saudi Arabia's largest trading partner, and Saudi Arabia is one of the largest U.S. export markets in the Middle East.
 The United States and Saudi Arabia have signed a Trade Investment Framework Agreement.
-The continued availability of reliable sources of oil, particularly from Saudi Arabia, is important to the prosperity of the United States as well as Europe and Japan.
-Saudi Arabia is one of the leading sources of imported oil for the United States, providing more than one million barrels per day of oil to the U.S. market.
+Saudi Arabia is also one of the leading sources of imported oil for the United States, providing more than one million barrels per day of oil to the U.S. market.

 Saudi Arabia's Membership in International Organizations